Stackla/stackla-drupal-plugin/README.md

 # Stackla

+# _Copyright © 2012 to present.
+Stackla, Inc., Stackla Pty Ltd., and Stackla Ltd. All rights reserved._

 [Stackla](https://stackla.com) is a social content marketing platform used by hundreds of global brands, agencies, media companies, and nonprofits to discover, curate and publish the best content from the social web.